sam96x/my-personal-website/README.md

-# my-personal-website
+# My website

-My personal static website about me
+This is static website about me.
+It is created in HTML, CSS and Javascript.